 The important features or characteristics of formal communication are as follows:

-- Well defined rules and regulations: Formal communication has well-defined rules and regulations.
+- Well defined rules and regulations: this form of communication has well-defined rules and regulations.
 Regardless of the communication quality, following the prescribed norms or pre-determined channel is crucial.

 - Bindings: Employees of the formal organization is bounded to follow formal rules and regulations and maintain formal relations.
 No casual conversations of any form is allowed in the organizations perspective.

 - Chain of command: Proper chain of command is followed by formal communication.

-- Delegation of authority: Authority is delegated by the superiors to the subordinates through this communication.
+- Delegation of Authority: Authority is delegated by the superiors to the subordinates through this communication.
 This communication style involves communication flows from the upper management to employees at subordinate levels.

 - Use as a reference: Documents of the formal communication is recorded by the organization.
-S, these recorded documents are used as a source of the employees.
+So, these recorded documents are used as a source of reference to the employees.

-- Task-related: All types of formal compunction within the employees should be task related.
+- Task-related: All types of formal communication between the employees should be task-related.

-- Routine Communication: Generally formal communication is a routine communication of the employees.
+- Routine Communication: Generally, formal communication is routine communication of the employees.